pupilfirst/pupilfirst/docs/developers/development_setup.md

 ## Versioning

-The version number for the LMS is stored in _two_ locations.
-Both must be updated when bumping the version:
+The version number for the LMS is stored in `env.PF_VERSION` in the `.github/workflows/ci.yml` file.

-- `Pupilfirst::Application::VERSION` in `config/application.rb`
-- `env.PF_VERSION` in `.github/workflows/ci.yml`

 The version number **must** be bumped when a breaking change is introduced.
 A breaking change is classified as any change that a LMS instance maintainer should be aware of when upgrading.
 Such changes should also be documented in the [Upgrading Guide](./upgrading).